Wise, Revolut and Monzo, a small revolution for travelers and expatsFabian Piau | Saturday January 20th, 2018 - 07:06 PM

 Also in my example, I mentioned the Pound and Euro exchange, but many currencies are supported: the Swiss Franc, the US Dollar, the Japanese Yen, etc.

-If you can use Wise for money transfers between accounts, how can you manage your expenses on the spot when you are travelling around the world?
+Although they provide a debit card, Wise works best for money transfers between accounts.
+How can you manage your expenses on the spot when you are travelling around the world?
 Who has not already paid a high fee when withdrawing abroad or when paying the bill at a restaurant?
 Who has not already made a large withdrawal at an ATM to avoid fixed costs, taking the risk to walk around with a large amount of money?
+If your interest is piqued, then carry on reading…

 Opening a Revolut account makes perfect sense.
 It’s an online bank, which means that you won’t find any physical offices, you manage everything yourself from the application on your smartphone: from changing the PIN code to the deactivation of the card, or the change of your address.
-Revolut is free, you just have to pay a small fee (5 pounds or equivalent in your currency) to receive your multi-currency debit card at home, unless you use my referral link to avoid entry fees.
+Revolut is free, you just have to pay a small fee (5 pounds or equivalent in your currency) to receive your multi-currency debit card at home, unless you use my referral link to avoid the fees to receive a card.

 You can convert currencies in advance from the application to ensure your exchange rate (advanced use) or it will be automatically calculated in the country according to the current rate and usage of your card (personally, I find it sufficient).
 The exchange rate is very low and matches the interbank rate (it is therefore a very low rate close to the real one without extra fee).

-Revolut strongly advises its customer to keep an account in a traditional bank in case the card is not accepted, it is a Mastercard so it should not be a problem, but you will probably be happy to have your good old Visa card on hand, just in case.
+Revolut strongly advises its customer to keep an account in a traditional bank in case the card is not accepted, it is a Visa so it should not be a problem, but you will probably be happy to have a backup plan, just in case.

 The mobile application is well made with a breakdown of your expenses by category, an instant notification on your smartphone for each expense (useful for a contactless payment to verify the amount), the possibility of refunding another person instantly or share an expense easily.